26 Aug Will CBD Show Up on a Drug Test?

 Higher Dose of CBD Can Lead to a False-Positive

-THAT OF MINUTE TRACES OF THC, NOT CBD, IN THE BODY.
+NOTE THAT, THE RESULT OF A FALSE-POSITIVE DRUG TEST WOULD BE THAT OF MINUTE TRACES OF THC, NOT CBD, IN THE BODY.

 While tests are being developed that detect for CBD metabolites, majority of the companies to care for CBD, they are primarily interested in whether you like to get high.

 Drug Tests for Medical Purposes Want to know the Type of Cannabinoid

-as CBD in the list of narcotics in the standardized pre-surgery tests.
+Since the majority of the consumers don’t have a clear idea of the cannabinoids they’re consuming, doctors suggest testing for THC as well as CBD in the list of narcotics in the standardized pre-surgery tests.

 Many Companies Look Past Testing Positive for Cannabis in the Legal States